lacker/coinkit/js/README.md

 The CLI is run as a Node app, via `npm run cli`.

-The hosting server is run as a Node app, via `npm run host`.
+The hosting server is run as a Node app, via `npm run hserver`.

 # Installing the chrome extension locally